arenjae/TicTacToe/README.md

 And later when I finish the Neural Network I will add:
   * Player vs Neural Net
-  * Neural Neural Net vs CPU
+  * Neural Net vs CPU